 Does your power steering go out in cold weather?
 Follow these steps to trace down the cause and get it fixed.

 I started the Honda Accord this morning when it was -18 F outside.
 I let it warm up for 5-10 minutes, then started driving.
 The steering was incredibly stiff.
 This lasted for the next 15 minutes of driving until the power steering fluid had circulated through the pump a few times and warmed up.
 Then the steering responded normally again.
+The solution was to replace with fresh power steering fluid in the reservoir of the vehicle.

 What gives?
 What’s causing this, and what’s the solution?